-- There are no Greek or Turkish units stationed in peace-time in other NATO countries outside their homelands, and there are but few foreign stationed NATO units located in peace-time in these two countries. - To mitigate or eliminate the increase to the potential threat mentioned in the preceding paragraphs, it might be necessary to accept a force limitation agreement for the area, provided on the NATO side any agreement applied to the force levels of foreign stationed forces Such an agreement should not result in any way in forces being maintained at lower levels than those currently deployed on the NACO side.
-As NATO is unlikely to station permanently(1) additional foreign ground forces in the area (see paragraph 26 above), it would appear that such a constraint option could be acceptable to NATO. - 30.
-In deciding the application of such a force limitation agreement the following conflicting factors should be taken into account:
+- 28. There are no Greek or Turkish units stationed in peacetime in other NATO countries outside their homelands, and there are but few foreign stationed NATO units located in peacetime in these two countries. - 29.
+To mitigate or eliminate the increase to the potential threat mentioned in the preceding paragraphs, it might be necessary to accept a force limitation agreement for the area, provided on the NATO side any agreement applied to the force levels of foreign stationed forces only.
+Such an agreement should not result in any way in forces being maintained at lower levels than those currently deployed on the NATO side. - 30.
+In deciding the application of such a force limitation agreement the following conflicting factors should be taken into account: - (a) Naval forces are excluded from consideration in MBFR, but army or marine corps units embarked on naval vessels might not be so excluded.
+NATO has a need, in - (1) "Permanently" in this paper means for a period exceeding 90 days in duration.
+See Annex I, page 2, footnote 3 (AC/276-D(72)4).